 Characters in this tale may not really be based on real people.

 There was something extraordinary about Princess Amelia.
-Her parents and grandpa expected her to be traumatized by her experience in the grips of the Terraloon and witnessing the attack of the Fire bee dragons, but she continued to be a wildly energetic fun loving child, playing with her cousins and sleeping peacefully each night.
+Her parents and grandpa expected her to be hugely traumatized by her experience in the grips of the Terraloon and witnessing the attack of the Fire bee dragons, but she continued to be a wildly energetic fun loving child, playing with her cousins and sleeping peacefully each night.
 However her parents, grandpa and nanny kept an eye on her just in case she needed some extra love and attention.
-The ancient protection charm Amelia wore during her ordeal seemed to have also prevented her from experiencing real fear, even in the days after the incident, whether she wore the charm or not.
+The ancient protection charm that Amelia had worn during her ordeal seemed to have also prevented her from experiencing real fear, even in the days after the incident, even when removing the charm.

-Her mother upon hearing of the frightening events via messaging pidgeon that same evening, had set off within an hour, accompanied by five trained soldiers and nanny Margs, galloping through the night, with only one short stop, and arriving at King El’s palace by mid morning.
-There was such a loving reunion with her family that it cannot be described but needless to say celebrations rang out through the castle for many days.
-All Fire Bees were slain and the soldiers returned to the castle in high spirits even though many had been injured.
-When Marshall Matt and his Great Knight of the Realm Luke arrived, to great fanfare, all three brothers, Luke and grandpa Ant went to the great hall to recount the battle and consider just where such creatures may have come from.
+Her mother Emma, upon hearing of the frightening events via messaging pidgeon that same evening, had set off within an hour, accompanied by five trained soldiers and nanny Margs, galloping through the night, with only one short stop, and arriving at King El’s palace by mid morning.
+There was such a loving reunion with her family that it cannot be aptly described, but needless to say celebrations rang out through the castle for many days.
+All Fire Bees had been slain and the soldiers returned to the castle in high spirits even though many had been injured.
+When King Matthew and his Great Knight of the Realm Sir Luke arrived, to great fanfare, all three brothers, Luke and grandpa Ant went to the great hall to recount the battle and consider just where such creatures may have come from.
 Were there possibly still other similar creatures out there?
 They all believed that there was still a high probability of more Fire Bees hiding in their many adjacent kingdoms and provinces.
-From now on rumours of strange creatures would be investigated, more thoroughly no matter how far away.
+From now on all rumours of strange creatures would be investigated thoroughly, no matter how far away.
 A variety of defensive and attacking tactics were also discussed.

-Queens Emma, Michelle and Aunt Sue settled down to a long series of discussions, whilst Amelia joined her cousins in the games room.
-The hanging horses were always an immediate favourite of course, as they swung around a high and large circular frame, pushed of course by some willing adult.
+Queens Emma, Stephania and Aunt Sue settled down to a long series of discussions, whilst Amelia joined her cousins Reese and Harry, in the games room.
+The hanging horses there were always an immediate favourite of course, as they swung around a high and large circular frame, pushed of course by some willing adult.
 The children would cling on to the handles at the front of the saddles and the musical box would play a tune faster and faster as they accelerated around whooping with laughter.